 If you can time-warp back to any era, what time would it be and why?

 (Bobby) Not too far back, but it would be the eighties.
 I would love to have been old enough to appreciate and see the birth and growth of Hip Hop during that time.
 I was there then, but just a bit too young to really participate in it.

 At this stage of your professional career and accomplishments, If you could work alongside any creative, public figure or company, who would it be and why?

 (Bobby) I would love to work and collaborate with some of my favorite pioneering filmmakers such as Spike Lee, Zhang Yimou as well as the newer ones such as Ava Duvernay and Lena Waithe.
-I’ve been influenced so much by them for their masterpieces of work as well as opening and continuing to open the doors for filmmakers like me, and I’m committed to continue that for others myself.
+I’ve been influenced so much by them for their masterpieces of work as well as opening and continuing to open the doors for filmmakers like me, and I’m committed to continuing that for others myself.

 What kind of work can the world expect from Bobby Yan within the next 5 years?

-(Bobby) Movies, more movies and TV.
-I want to create ground breaking work that opens minds and entertains.
+(Bobby) Movies, more movies, and TV.
+I want to create groundbreaking work that opens minds and entertains.
 I am currently a part of the ABC Disney Directing program and am primed to start the journey into TV directing.
 Concurrently I am developing my next feature film project that I am super excited about that features an Asian American lead.
-In five years time I see myself directing some super hero or Sci-fi action blockbuster, as I’m still a big kid and nerd at heart.
+In five years’ time, I see myself directing some superhero or Sci-fi action blockbuster, as I’m still a big kid and nerd at heart.

 More on Bobby Yan can be found on bobbyyan.com.